 Bloomberg Has Plans

 If Michael Bloomberg wins the presidency in 2020, he’ll bring with him to the White House his pro-abortion, anti-gun agenda – not to mention his tendency to raise taxes.
-And as evinced by the misinformation spread by Everytown, he has no problem with using false “facts” to get his way – a Democrat, through and through, regardless of official party affiliation.We value your comments!
-Please weigh in on our comment section below.
+And as evinced by the misinformation spread by Everytown, he has no problem with using false “facts” to get his way – a Democrat, through and through, regardless of official party affiliation.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com